defano/wyldcard/README.md

 end keyDown
 ```

-This works by passing the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
-By implementing a `keyDown` handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the field).
+This works because HyperCard passes the `keyDown` message to the field when a user types a character into it.
+The field's script's `on keyDown` handler passes the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
+By implementing this handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).

 You could prevent the user from choosing a tool on the tool palette by trapping the `choose` message.
 For example,